-Thank you for contacting me about school funding.
+Thank you for contacting me about education funding.

 Thank you again for taking the time to contact me.